 Liturgical Color: White

-St. John of God did not have the advantage of an excellent education.
+Saint John of God did not have the advantage of an excellent education.
 But what his mind lacked his heart supplied.
-He left his Portugese home as a child in the care of a priest and went to neighboring Spain.
-From there he lived an itinerant life as a farmer, shepherd, adventurer and then a soldier.
+He left his Portuguese home as a child in the care of a priest and went to neighboring Spain.
+From there he lived an itinerant life as a farmer, shepherd, adventurer, and then a soldier.
 He travelled the length and breadth of Europe fighting in the service of kings and princes, mostly against Muslim Turks.
 Many years later he found his way back home and went to see if his parents were still alive.
 But he had been gone so long, and had left so young, that he couldn’t even remember their names.
 An uncle told him that they had died.
 At this point, the wandering John decided to ransom his own freedom to North African Muslims in exchange for Christian hostages.
 The plan came to nothing and, upon the advice of a Franciscan priest, he returned to southern Spain.

-At this, the lowest point of his aimless life, John had a breakthrough, or perhaps a breakdown.
-He fell under the influence of a saint, John of Avila.
-Upon hearing him preach, and upon receiving his advice, the wandering John stopped in his tracks.
-He fasted, he prayed, and he went on pilgrimage to the shrine of Our Lady of Guadalupe in Extremadura, Spain.
-So total was his repentance for his past sins that he was placed for a time in a hospital for the mentally ill.
-But his repentance was real.
-He changed forever and always.
-And then he started caring for the kind of persons that he used to be.
-He fed the hungry, clothed the naked, housed the orphan and homeless, and gave shelter to the cold.
-He gave away his cloaks so often that the Bishop had a habit made, ordered John to put it on, and told him not to give it away.
-John’s dedication to the poor and sick drew many followers.
-They emulated his generosity and soon, an Order was born.
-The group was eventually approved by the Holy See in 1572 under the title of The Brothers Hospitallers of Saint John of God.
+John somehow raised enough money to start a small hospital and thus began, in an orderly and professional manner, to care for the sick, feed the hungry, clothe the naked, convert the sinner, and shelter the homeless and orphans.
+He had no equal in giving of himself to his patients, and his reputation for holiness spread across Spain.
+He gave away his cloaks so often that his Bishop had a habit made, ordered John to put it on, and told him not to give it away.
+John’s total dedication to the poor and sick drew many followers.
+They emulated his generosity, and soon an order was born.
+The group was eventually approved by the Holy See in 1572 under the title The Brothers Hospitallers of Saint John of God.
 The Order spread quickly throughout the world, often with the support of the Spanish Crown.
 Its work on behalf of the poor continues today in numerous countries through hundreds of institutions.